crest-summit/summit-email-templates/proposal/approval/routingCanceledPT.md

 ${proposal.dispositionComment}
 [/@wrap]

-Proposal Team: Please sign in to Summit (summit.vt.edu) to make the necessary corrections and re-route the proposal for review and approvals.
+Note: Please sign in to Summit (summit.vt.edu) to make the necessary corrections and re-route the proposal for review and approvals.

-Approvers: Once the proposal has been routed after corrections have been made, approvers will need to approve the modified version of the original proposal.

 ------------------------------------------------------------------------
 [@wrap]